-The law establishes the modalities of promotion and of making official the national languages.
+The law establishes the modalities of their promotion and of their development.
 The official language is French.

 The Republic of Niger is one and indivisible, democratic and social.

 Its fundamental principles are:

 - the government of the people, by the people and for the people; - the separation of the State and of religion.